-This is a detector (indicator), not meter, because it is not equipped with measuring device
+This is a detector (indicator), not a meter, because it is not equipped with a measuring device,

-but only the optical and acoustic indication.
-The device could be used as a basis for the analog meter or a digital Geiger counter ass well.
+but only with an optical and acoustic indication.
+But the device could be used as a basis for an analog meter or a digital counter ass well.

-My Geiger - Muller (GM) tube is the STS-5 type (Produced in the former USSR), sensitive to beta and gamma radioation.
+My Geiger - Muller (GM) tube is STS-5 (СТС-5) type made in former USSR, sensitive to beta and gamma radioation.
+It could be replaced with a very similar but newer SBM-20 (СБМ-20) tube.
 The Geiger tube used requires a voltage of 400V.
-This is obtained in switched converted with T1 and T2.
+This is generated by a switching inverter with T1 and T2 transistors.
 T1 acts as an oscillator, which drives the miniature transformer Tr1.
-Tr1 is the transformer for CCFL tubes.
-For better efficiency I replaced the air-gapped core with a core without gap.
-Primary is rewound to 2 x 15 turns 0.3 mm dia.
+Tr1 is a high voltage transformer for CCFL tubes.
+For better efficiency I replaced the air-gapped core with a core without an air gap.
+The primary is rewound to 2 x 15 turns 0.3 mm diameter.
 The original secondary stays unchanged, it is about 1000 - 1200 turns.
 T2 acts as a feedback.
 When the voltage on C5 reaches 400V, current begins to flow through zeners ZD1 and ZD2 and will reduce the duty cycle of oscillator.
-Total ZD voltage is 400V.
-You can also use a different number of zeners, transils or varistors as long as the sum of voltage stays 400V.
-The aim when designing the circuit was very low consumption.
-I used the stabilisation with feedback, not only parallel regulation.
-Tr1 would itself be able to deliver 400V, but the use of multipliers reduces power consumption (because of losses in the transformer core, capacitive losses, etc.).
-GM tube works in a simpler - ungrounded connection.
-Pulses are amplified by transistors T3 and T4 and subsequently indicated using a small speaker about 8 to 32 ohm and superbright red LED diode.
-LED is powered by the doubler circuit, because its voltage drop is about 1.6 - 2 V and input voltage is not enough by itself to light it up.
-I used a small 16 ohm speaker from old LCD monitor.
-Geiger tube slot can be used the same as for the larger tube fuses.
+Total Zener diode (ZD) voltage is 400V.
+You can also use a different number of zeners, transils or metal oxide varistors as long as the sum of voltage stays 400V.
+The goal when designing the circuit was a very low consumption.
+I used a voltage regulation with feedback instead of just a lossy parallel regulation.
+Tr1 would itself be able to deliver 400V, but the use of a voltage multiplier reduces the power consumption (lower secondary voltage allows for lower losses in the transformer core, capacitive losses, etc.).
+The Geiger tube works in the simpler - ungrounded connection.
+Pulses are amplified by transistors T3 and T4 and subsequently indicated using a small speaker (about 8 to 32 ohm) and superbright red LED diode.
+LED is powered by a voltage doubler circuit, because its voltage drop is about 1.6 - 2 V and the input voltage is not enough by itself to light it up.
+I used a small 16 ohm speaker from an old LCD monitor.
+The Geiger tube socket can be used the same as for 6.3 x 32mm tubular fuses.
 Detector indicates about 25 pulses per minute at normal background 10uR / h (equivalent to approximately 0.1 uSv / h).

 The device I was able to build with dimensions of just 110 x 50 x 15mm.
 Length is determined by the length of the tube.
-The device is powered by AA or AAA 1.5 V battery or 1.2 V NiCd or NiMH accumulator.
-Consumption is only about 4 mA.
-AA NiMH batteries reach today (2011) 3200mAh capacity, and thus allow for one charge up to 800h of operation :).
-For comparison, the old RBGT-62 radiometer draws 75 mA from 3V and thus has a 37.5 x more power consumption.
+The device is powered by AA or AAA 1.5 V battery or 1.2 V NiCd or NiMH rechargeable battery.
+The current consumption is only about 4 mA.
+Rechargeable AA NiMH batteries reach about 2400mAh capacity, and thus allow up to 600h of operation per charge :).
+For comparison, my old RBGT-62 radiometer draws 75 mA from 3V and thus has a 37.5 x more power consumption.

 You might also be interested in: Digital radiometer - dosimeter.